lalanza808/docker-monero-node/README.md

 docker-compose build  # make build
 ```

-The following ports will be bound for `monerod`:
+The following ports will be bound for `monerod` by default, but you can override in `.env`:
 - 18080   # p2p
-- 18089   # restricted rpc
+- 18081   # restricted rpc
 - 18082   # zmq
 - 18083   # unrestricted rpc

-You will want to open/allow ports 18080 and 18089 in your firewall for usage as a remote/public node.
+You will want to open/allow ports 18080 and 18081 in your firewall for usage as a remote/public node (or whichever p2p and restricted ports you picked).

 ## Usage